-Recently asset managers have launched investment products offering value-add strategies and increasingly the line between private equity and infrastructure has blurred.
-The trouble with inherited labels is that they provide no clear definition of infrastructure that suits all dimensions and risk profiles of the asset class, often giving managers licence to make spurious investments.
+Recently asset managers have launched products offering value-added strategies as increasingly the line between private equity and infrastructure has blurred.
+The trouble with inherited labels, however, is that they provide no clear definition of infrastructure and so fail to encompass all the dimensions and risk profiles of the asset class.
+Consequently, they can often give managers licence to make spurious investments.

 The infrastructure sector does itself a disservice without a clear structure and definition of the strategies it can offer investors.
-Without a proper taxonomy providing a set of criteria to define infrastructure, it is hard for asset managers to structure the solutions that investors need.
+Without a proper taxonomy providing useful criteria, asset managers will struggle to structure the solutions that investors need.

 So what is infrastructure?
 There are several definitions.
-The OECD and World Bank use definitions based on public policy.
-Meanwhile, regulators focus on what infrastructure ‘is like’ in order to qualify it under various prudential frameworks.
-Under Basel II and Solvency II, regulators apply definitions that try to differentiate how infrastructure investments are distinctive from corporate equity or debt, all the while failing to provide a definition unique to infrastructure.
+The OECD and World Bank, for example, use definitions based on public policy.
+Regulators, meanwhile, focus on what infrastructure ‘is like’ in order to qualify it under various prudential frameworks.
+Finally, under Basel II and Solvency II, regulators apply definitions that try to differentiate how infrastructure investments differ from corporate equity or debt.
+All three approaches fail to provide a definition unique to infrastructure.

 None of these classifications encompass all of the characteristics of infrastructure, from business risk profile to industrial expertise.
 Without this, investors continue to buy into vague strategies with no deep understanding of how infrastructure investments are concentrated in their portfolios.

 What if we had a classification that embodied all the characteristics of infrastructure?
 The EDHEC Infrastructure Institute, as part of its work to build performance benchmarks for investors in private infrastructure debt and equity, has launched the Infrastructure Company Classification (TICCS) to do just that.
-Taking existing definitions and perspectives into account, EDHEC has created multi-dimensional criteria to help asset owners and asset managers classify and define the asset class.
-TICCS is compatible with Basel II and Solvency II definitions of infrastructure, which focus on risk profile, but incorporates the unique characteristics of infrastructure.
+Taking existing definitions and perspectives into account, EDHEC has created multi-dimensional criteria to help classify and define the asset class.
+TICCS is compatible with the Basel II and Solvency II definitions of infrastructure, which focus on risk profile, but in addition it also incorporates the unique characteristics of infrastructure.

-TICCS comprises four pillars to structure the infrastructure asset class and provide a frame of reference for asset owners and managers.
-It is designed to be compatible with other standard investment classifications and takes into account the evolution of the infrastructure asset class.
+TICCS comprises four pillars to structure the infrastructure asset class and provide a frame of reference for asset owners and managers. we have designed it to be compatible with other standard investment classifications and take into account the evolution of the asset class.

-Infrastructure project companies are created in the context of a long-term contract between an investor and a public or private-sector client with the aim of developing a single project and their incentives to take risk are minimised by their financial structure.
-Infrastructure projects are highly leveraged and this plays an important disciplinary role, as well as being a signal of creditworthiness.
+Infrastructure project companies typically encompass a long-term contract between investors and the public or private-sector to develop a single project.
+Their financial structure typically minimises their incentives to take risk.
+Projects tend to be highly leveraged, which plays an important disciplinary role as well as providing a signal of creditworthiness.

-An infrastructure corporate, however, is akin to a traditional corporate.
+An infrastructure corporate, however, is still akin to a traditional corporate.
 Managers have the freedom to make investment decisions that change materially and strategically over time.
-They are also free to change their financial structure and can use multiple sources of public and private financing.
-Debt can be used to increase returns on equity and creates incentives to take risks.
+They are also free to change their financial structure as they adapt to market or economic changes and, to that end, can use multiple sources of public and private financing.
+They may use debt to increase returns on equity and creates incentives to take risks.

-TICCS will enable investors to group infrastructure investments in a more structured way.
-It can define investment styles and will enable asset managers to design investment strategies that explain the characteristics of infrastructure more effectively.
-In turn, it can be used to define benchmarks for each strategy.
-And it will enable asset owners, managers, regulators, banks and advisers to structure the sector, and document the investable market for infrastructure in years to come.
+TICCS enables investors to group infrastructure investments in a more structured way.
+It can define investment styles, helping asset managers to design strategies that utilise the characteristics of infrastructure more effectively.
+In turn, when defining a benchmark for each strategy, TICCS provides an ideal methodology.
+And it will enable asset owners, managers, regulators, banks and advisers to structure the sector, and document the investable market in years to come.